Georg Krücken: Life and career

+Krücken died of cancer on 7 October 2024, at the age of 62.

 Research

-In his research Krücken focuses on higher education research and the sociology of science.
+In his research Krücken focused on higher education research and the sociology of science.
 His special interests lie on the combination of neo-institutionalism in organizational research with a macro-sociological view of the world.
 As both approaches are particularly based on American theory and research, Krücken adds European strands of social theory.
 His dissertation on the works of John W. Meyer also contributed to the spread of neo-institutionalist approaches in Germany.

-In addition to many publications, his scientific work led to the European research network "New Institutionalism" in 2004, of which he is a co-founder and spokesman.
+In addition to many publications, his scientific work led to the European research network New Institutionalism] in 2004, of which he was a co-founder and spokesman.
 It organizes annual scientific conferences in various European countries.

-Recent books
+Books

 Higher Education in Germany—Recent Developments in an International Perspective.
 Cham: Springer International Publishing AG, 2018 (together with mit Otto Hüther).
 Gerhard Casper, President Emeritus and Professor Emeritus, Stanford University, comments on this book: "The foreign observer of German higher education, even the informed foreign observer, struggles to find denominators, not to mention common denominators of a bewildering array of approaches.
 Otto Hüther and Georg Krücken, in this book, do an absolutely splendid job of offering theoretical perspectives, qualitative and quantitative data, and comparative assessments."

 New Themes in Institutional Analysis.
 Topics and Issues from European Research (edited together with Carmelo Mazza, Renate Meyer und Peter Walgenbach).
 Cheltenham: Edward Elgar, 2017, ISBN 978-1-78471-686-8.